 About costs and payment

-- You set a weekly budget that limits the total number of leads you receive in any given week.
+- You set an average weekly budget based on the average number of leads you want to receive in any given week.

-- You have the ability to immediately dispute leads if you receive a lead that’s not valid.
+- You have the ability to immediately dispute leads that you believe aren’t valid.
+Successfully disputed leads are later credited back to you.

-What’s a valid leadValid leads are related to your business or the services you offer, and can occur in the following situations when customers find your Home Services ad on Google:
+What's a valid leadValid leads are related to your business or the services you offer, and can occur in the following situations when customers find your Home Service ad on Google:

 - You receive a text message or email from the customer.